msobanjo/courseware/topics/terraform/modules/variables/README.md

 <!--TOC_END-->
 ## Overview

-Variables are a key part of the TF syntax, we will now take a deeper look at them and try to understand them better.
+Variables are a key part of the TF syntax, we will now take a deeper look at them in order to understand them better.

 ## Default